-The Master's Programme in Social Exclusion has been experimenting with different forms of disobedient knowledge production that challenge conventional ways in which knowledge is produced in academic institutions.
-It is also the programme's effort to position and equip students with skills demanded by the future.
+The Master's Programme in Social Exclusion has been experimenting with different forms of disobedient knowledge production that challenge conventional ways knowledge is produced in academic institutions.
+It is also the programme's effort to position and equip students with skills demanded in the future.
 As a result, the department offers students the opportunity to write and submit their final master's thesis in alternative forms different from the traditional 40-80 pages required for a master's thesis in Åbo Akademi.
 These alternative forms include:

-A) Journal article/Book Chapter Manuscript: Students can submit their master's thesis in the form of a manuscript (preferably accepted but not compulsory) prepared for submission in an international scientific journal/book.
-We recommend that manuscripts of 9,000 words are written in any style selected by the students.
-The paper is assessed based on ÅAUs official assessment standards by appointed subject examiners.
-Consequently, it is not necessary for the paper to be accepted by a journal.
-Please find a link to our most recommended example of this form of master's thesis submitted by one of our previous students <a href="https://example.com/here/beta-based-c
+A) Journal article/Book Chapter Manuscript: Students can submit their master's thesis as a manuscript (preferably accepted but not compulsory) prepared for submission in an international scientific journal/book.
+We recommend that manuscripts of 9,000 words be written in any style the students select.
+The paper is assessed based on ÅAUs official assessment standards by appointed thesis evaluators.
+Consequently, the paper doesn't need to be accepted for publication.
+Please find a link to our most recommended example of this form of master's thesis submitted by one of our previous students here.

-Students can also publish their thesis manuscripts with their supervisors if the students are the first authors of the manuscripts.
+Students can also publish their thesis manuscripts with their supervisors if they are the first authors.
 Joint manuscripts between students are also allowed.
-It is worth noting that this alternative master's thesis format is endorsed by our master's program because it equips students with the skills necessary for a professional academic career, including experience in writing papers and book chapters for publication.
-Upon submission, students must provide the following materials to the Programme Director of Social Exclusion and the faculty.
-Their final thesis grade will be decided by the Dean based on:
+Our master's program endorses this alternative master's thesis format because it equips students with the skills necessary for a professional academic career, including experience in writing papers and book chapters for publication.
+Students must submit the following materials to the Programme Director of Social Exclusion and the faculty.